iammanuelrafael/WSSTN/README.md

 # WSSTN

-WSSTN is a website that focuses on the environment, minimalism and technology produced by me where I can share my knowledge about the three topics through writing and YouTube videos.
+WSSTN is a website that focuses on the environment, minimalism and technology produced by me where I can share my knowledge about the three topics through writing or YouTube videos.

 <b>WSSTN Social Media (Inactive):</b>
 - [Youtube](https://www.youtube.com/channel/UCTCe6ZcR7TATGEd_4jScmVQ)